Jan Hieronimowicz Chodkiewicz: Military service

-As his uncle he was a strong opponent to the Union of Lithuania with Poland.
+Union of Lublin and thereafter

+During the preparation of the documents of the Union of Lublin (1569), he persistently defended the state interests of the Grand Duchy of Lithuania and led its delegation.
+Just like his uncle, he was a strong opponent to the Polish–Lithuanian union at Lublin.
 The Lithuanian delegation to the meetings preparing the Act of Union between Poland and Lithuania was led by Jan, who insisted in a long impassioned speech on the equality and independence of the two nations.
 Finally "bowing to the king's power, he pointed out those parts of the Act of Union which were unacceptable to Lithuania and he stated that he yielded to the King's will only with the deepest sorrow".
-In practice the Union of Lublin in 1589 made sure that the Grand Duchy of Lithuania retained its own form of government and separate laws until the end of the joint state in 1795.
+In practice the Union of Lublin in 1569 made sure that the Grand Duchy of Lithuania retained its own form of government and separate laws until the end of the joint state in 1795.

-In 1570 Jan Hieronimowicz converted to Catholicism and became a great benefactor of the Jesuits.
+He supported the candidacies of the French Henri de Valois, the Russian Ivan IV the Terrible, and the Hungarian Stephen Báthory to the throne of the ruler of the Republic of the Two Nations.
+In 1574, he became Castellan of Vilnius.
+Due to health problems and military failures, he refused the position of Governor of Livonia and was dismissed in 1578.
+He converted to Roman Catholicism from Protestantism in 1572.
+He became a great benefactor to the Jesuits.

+He contributed to the founding of Vilnius University and supported the chronicler Maciej Stryjkowski.

+Family

-He married the Calvinist Krystyna Zborowska before 1559 in Krakow, daughter of Marcin Zborowski, castellan of Krakow, and Anna Konarska.
+He married the Calvinist Krystyna Zborowska before 1559 in Kraków, daughter of Marcin Zborowski, castellan of Krakow, and Anna Konarska.
 She remained Calvinist despite his conversion and raised some of their daughters in that religion despite their father's will.

-They had issue: Hieronim was born at Vilnius in 1559; Aleksander at Trakai in 1560; Jan Karol at Vilnius in 1560-61; Anna at Vilnius in 1562; Zofia at Vilnius in 1564, Elzbieta at Vilnius in 1568; and Aleksandra at Vilnius in 1576.
+They had issue: Hieronim was born at Vilnius in 1559; Aleksander at Trakai in 1560; Jan Karol at Vilnius in 1560–61; Anna at Vilnius in 1562; Zofia at Vilnius in 1564, Elzbieta at Vilnius in 1568; and Aleksandra at Vilnius in 1576.

 He died on 4 August 1579 and was buried in Vilnius Cathedral.

 Marriage and issue

 Jan Hieronim married Krystyna Zborowska h.
 Jastrzębiec (c.
-1540-1588), daughter of Marcin Zborowski h.
+1540–1588), daughter of Marcin Zborowski h.
 Jastrzębiec and Anna Konarska h.
 Abdank, the daughter of Stanisław Konarski h.
 Abdank and Zofia Lanckorońska h.
 Zadora, in 1559, and had seven children: